ZECHEESELORD/buh/docs/fulcrum-item-engine-spec.md

    - Add configuration validators for item and ability definitions.
    - Add debug commands for inspecting `ItemInstance`s, computed stats, and rendered lore.

-Once these steps are complete, both vanilla and custom items will behave as full citizens in the Fulcrum ecosystem: they will feed into the stat engine, render rich tooltips client‑side, and act as carriers for abilities, sockets, and other modular behaviors.
+Once these steps are complete, both vanilla and custom items will behave as full citizens in the Fulcrum ecosystem: they will feed into the stat engine, render rich tooltips client‑side, and act as carriers for abilities and other modular behaviors.
+Socketing remains reserved for a later phase.